basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin security ciphers
 ```

-That command will return a large list:
+That command by itself will return a large list of available ciphers:

 ```
 Configured ciphers